AmalSultanov/freq_counter/README.md

 ## 📓 Recent Changes

 * Major project changes include refactoring and modularization.
-* Docker support and PostgreSQL integration.
+* Docker support, PostgreSQL, Nginx and Gunicorn integration.
 * Configurations and migrations management as well as version tracking.

 For a full list of changes, refer to the [CHANGELOG.md](./CHANGELOG.md).